 Most doctors do not diagnose asthma in babies until after 12 months of age, once the muscles around the airways in the lungs have matured.
 Sometimes, they may prescribe asthma medication before the baby is 12 months old, to see if the symptoms respond to that treatment.

-- Breathing is noisy – if your baby’s breathing is noisy when they are not crying
+- your child’s breathing is noisy when they are not crying

-- Skin colour changes – if their skin turns blue or they become very pale
+- their skin turns blue or they become very pale

 Non-urgent treatment for coughing and wheezing

-- Comfort your child – try to keep your baby calm.
-Having a cough and a noisy wheeze frightens children and breathing is more difficult when they are upset.
+- comfort your child – try to keep your child calm.
+Having a cough and a noisy wheeze frightens children and breathing is more difficult when they are upset

-- Offer frequent drinks – drinking less amounts, but more often, may be easier if they are blocked up from a cold.
+- offer frequent drinks – drinking smaller amounts, but more often, may be easier if they are blocked up from a cold

-- Avoid smoking – smoking in the home or car increases the risk of respiratory problems in babies.
+- avoid smoking – smoking in the home or car increases the risk of respiratory problems in children.

 Where to get help